 1. Pre-Sex Preparations

-I’m not sure why I strive for absolute perfection with my body when sleeping with someone for the first time.
+I’m not sure why I strive for absolute perfection with my body when sleeping with someone.
 I almost always end up womenscaping — no, womengineering —before I suspect I may be getting intimate with someone.
 Rayna*, 23, mentions that she obsessively goes to the bathroom to wipe before any sort of sexual activity to combat what she fears might be odor from the day.
 And if she doesn’t have feminine wipes?
 “I take some toilet paper, run it under hot water, and dab it until I feel pristine,” she says.

 We’ve all seen characters in film and on TV run to the bathroom to “freshen up” before things get hot and heavy, but we rarely see what they’re actually doing.
 I want to live in a world where women on screen quickly dry-shave their armpits with their date’s razor (been there), whip out the crumbled Vagisil wipe from the deep depths of their bag (I have multiple), and brush their teeth with their finger (it still counts!), all within the time it takes for their date to take their shoes off.
 Pro tip: There’s no shame in taking a travel size bag with a razor, toothbrush, dry shampoo, and wet wipes with you wherever you go — you don’t know the last time they replaced their razor.